rmsuthar/ravindra/index.md

 - Application performance optimization
 - Concepts of Micro-frontends
 - Responsive web design and layout with CSS frameworks such as Bootstrap
-- Styling Concepts using SCSS, SASS
+- Styling concepts using SCSS, SASS, LESS

 ## Management and Leadership Skills